HealthRex/CDSS/scripts/ClinicNet/README.md

 Finally, we perform feature selection as follows (example below for training set):
 <pre>python3 data_processing/feature_selection.py -i data/hdf5/train2_shuffled/ -o data/hdf5/train2_feature_selected/ -s data/statistics/train/ -t 0.01 -r patient_item_id,external_id,patient_id,clinical_item_id,encounter_id,item_date,analyze_date,item_date.month,item_date.hour</pre>
 (Note: We use the same statistics file as used for the previous task since this data is still a subset of the data used for the previous task, so we'll use the same averages, standard deviations, covariances, etc. computed previously)
+(Note: The item_date timestamps will be added to the data_s dataframe of the data by these scripts)

 # Model and tuning <a name="processdatamatrix"></a>